-Hellene was a longtime member at Lutheran Church of the Foothills.
+Hellene was a longtime member of the Lutheran Church of the Foothills.
 Throughout her life, Hellene generously supported her church as well as many other non-profit organizations in the Tucson area.
-She wished that her generosity would continue after her passing and now it does so through the work of this Fund.
+She wished that her generosity would continue after her passing, and now it does so through the work of this Fund.

 Focus Area for Grant Funding

-For the Fall 2022 grant solicitation being funded by the Hellene Henrikson Fund of the Lutheran Church of the Foothills, the area of focus is organizations that are working to combat housing insecurity.
-Housing insecurity is the lack of security of individual shelter which may result from high housing costs relative to income, poor housing quality, unstable neighborhoods, or overcrowding.
-Grant recipients may also seek to address the physical, mental, or societal impacts of housing insecurity.
+For the Fall 2023 grant solicitation being funded by the Hellene Henrikson Legacy Fund of the Lutheran Church of the Foothills, the area of focus is organizations that are working to provide assistance to immigrants, refugees, migrants, and asylum seekers.
+We seek to welcome the “stranger” by supporting those who need help with food, housing, and clothing; mental and physical healthcare; navigation through a variety of cultural or social obstacles; and meaningful employment and fair wages.
+Grant recipients may also seek to address in addition consequences of the physical, mental, societal or economic impacts that immigration has in our community.

 Basic Eligibility Requirements: